 - OHCS, INNO and ICO hotline services – OHCS, INNO and ICO are three NGOs based in southern China that provide a confidential hotline to Mandarin speaking workers.
 Burberry sponsors hotlines for over 27,000 workers in 53 factories, providing them with a means of whistleblowing, as well as offering emotional support and information about workers’ labour rights.
 Calls to the hotline are free and contact can be made through phone, text QQ and other platforms.

 - Dow Jones Sustainability Indices – In 2016, Burberry was named in the Dow Jones Sustainability Index as an industry leader in the Textiles, Apparel and Luxury Goods sector for the first time.

 - FTSE4Good – Burberry is a constituent of the FTSE4Good Index Series.
 Being a constituent provides strong external recognition of Burberry’s performance in environmental, social and governance (ESG) practices to the investor community and a broad range of other stakeholders.

 - CDP – CDP is a multi-stakeholder group that facilitates the disclosure of organisations’ environmental performance and transparency to investors and other stakeholders.
-Burberry annually completes its Climate Change and Forest questionnaires and in 2015 was awarded one of the sector-leading scores of 97B for Climate Change.
+In 2016 Burberry achieved top score for Water in CDP’s annual assessment, for managing water-related risks in both its own operations and the supply chain.